junwatu/junwatu/README.md

 [https://kalenderjawa.dev](https://kalenderjawa.dev)

-This project is JavaSript Javanese calendar library and UI development.
+This pro bono project is dedicated to JavaSript Javanese calendar library and UI development.